savannaah/permission_proto/README.md

 # permission_proto
-This repo contains protool buffer for permission service.
+This repo contains protocol buffer for permission service.